Summerhill in Pike County, Illinois — The American Midwest (Great Lakes)

 And other comrades who

 undivided and our flag

 Location.
 39° 32.768′ N, 90° 55.163′ W. Marker is in Summerhill, Illinois, in Pike County.
-Marker is at the intersection of U.S. 54 and Jim Town Hollow Road, on the right when traveling west on U.S. 54.
+Memorial is at the intersection of U.S. 54 and Jim Town Hollow Road, on the right when traveling west on U.S. 54.
+Marker is on the northwest corner.
 Touch for map.
-Marker is on the northwest corner.
 Marker is in this post office area: Pittsfield IL 62363, United States of America.
+Touch for directions.

 Categories. • War, US Civil •

 More.
 Search the internet for Civil War Monument.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on November 5, 2014, by Bill Kirchner of Tucson, Arizona.
 This page has been viewed 388 times since then and 43 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on November 5, 2014, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.